 Another type of game in which the Amiga excelled was the top-down racer, there are plenty of these around, so what does Roadkill on the CD32 has to offer?

-Well, in standard 1994 fashion, a pre-rendered FMV intro is on some versions of the game, so that’s a good start!
-But in terms of the game, Roadkill is a top-down racer/shooter, more like a futuristic faster-paced version of Super Cars because of the missiles you can shoot at your opponents.
+Well, in standard 1994 fashion, a pre-rendered FMV intro is on some versions of Roadkill, so that’s a good start!
+But in terms of the game, Roadkill is a top-down racer/shooter, more like a futuristic faster-paced version of Super Cars with similarities such as the missiles you can shoot at your opponents.

 Whilst nothing ground-breaking, Roadkill is great fun and represents the CD32 well.